Change is the only constant in life

 But when we look back on the changes that have happened in our lives, such as an old job, a previous relationship or where we lived ten years ago, today is better.

-It can take time to adapt, but in the end, we generally feel good about the choices and decisions we made.
+It can take time to adapt.
+But in the end, we generally feel good about the choices and decisions we made.

-Change in life is not always easy.
+Adapting to change in life is not always easy.

 When you work online, nothing stays the same